easyAGI/ezAGI/README.md

 # ezAGI
 easy Augmented Generative Intelligence for LLM

-an exercise in multi-model integration for LLM rational enhancement from ezAGI with a focus on llama3 integration using ollama in tandem with together.ai llama3
+an exercise in multi-model integration for LLM rational enhancement>br /> API handling for together groq and openai<br />

-easyAGI has been tested with groq API, openAI API, ollama llama3 from URL, and together.ai API for llama3
+an expression of enhanced reasoning for LLM as log files with responses to hightlight internal reasoning as a working concept of machine reasoning

 # requirements